Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Proof of Propositions of Normal Forms

 Since \( G_i' \equiv G_i \), it follows from structural congruence rules (e.g., E6, E7) that

 Therefore, the following derivation is valid:

 This derivation uses \TyCong{} only once at the final step, and thus satisfies the lemma.

 \item[Case \TyLITrans{}.]
 Assume the last rule applied in the derivation is \TyLITrans{}.
 By induction hypotheses the premises can be derived using \TyCong{} only once at the end.
-Thus, the following derivation can be obtained:
+Thus, the following derivation can be obtained, where $\TyCongA$ stands for $\TyCong$ and $\TyLITransA$ stands for $\TyLITrans$ :

 Since \(G_1' \equiv G_1\) and \(G_2' \equiv G_2\), it follows from structural congruence rules (e.g., E6, E7) that \(\nu \Xs.(G_1, G_2) \equiv \nu \Xs.(G_1', G_2')\).
 Therefore, the following derivation is valid: